Kondor Path Tours

 8.- Carry a trekking pole.

 The stick is an excellent ally for walks.
-You can take it or buy it there directly as you prefer.
-The walking poles are standard for the people who frequent the mountain.
+You can take it or buy it there directly, as you prefer.
+Walking poles are standard for people who frequent the mountains.

 9.- Mix with other people

-The short Inca trail and the classic Inca trail are made with more or less numerous people so you can share experiences with people from other countries and the people of the organization and porters.
-You can think about trekking in a more individualistic way, but I honestly think it is a mistake.
+The short Inca Trail and the classic Inca Trail are made with more or less numerous people so that you can share experiences with people from other countries, the people of the organization, and porters.
+You can think about trekking more individuallyistically, but it is a mistake.
 Besides being practically impossible, even for meals and dinners, you create a small family, which makes this experience more wonderful.

 10.- Enjoy the Trek.